Midvale standoff suspect dead from self-inflicted wound, police say - NewsBreak

 Woman buying costume at Provo man's house escapes kidnapping Monday

-PROVO, Utah — A woman who went to a Provo home to purchase an item for a Halloween costume says she had to fight for her life after the seller allegedly tried to abduct her, according to police.
-Following the encounter, Matthew Henry Swann, 39, of Provo, was booked...
+PROVO — A woman who went to a Provo home to purchase an item for a Halloween costume says she had to fight for her life after the seller allegedly tried to abduct her, according to police.
+Following the encounter, Matthew Henry Swann, 39, of Provo, was booked into...

 kslnewsradio.com